 - Swelling in the face, mouth, throat, or extremities.

 Effects of Long-term Suboxone Use

-Physiological effects of long-term Suboxone use have not been extensively researched at this point.
-It is unknown if using Suboxone for an extended period of time has any negative consequences for physical health.
-The primary negative effect of long-term Suboxone use is an increased risk of physical dependence and addiction.
+Physiological effects of long-term Suboxone use have not been extensively researched at this point, and more research is needed to determine whether using Suboxone for an extended period of time has any negative consequences for physical health.

 Withdrawal from opiates and opioid-agonist medications like Suboxone can be unpleasant, but it is not usually dangerous.
+However, someone that wishes to quit their use of Suboxone should consult with a clinician as withdrawal can sometimes be severe enough to lead someone to relapse.
 The symptoms of the Suboxone withdrawal syndrome are similar to those experienced from withdrawal from heroin and narcotic painkillers.
-Symptoms of opiate withdrawal include:
+Symptoms of opioid withdrawal include:

-Treatment for Suboxone dependence and addiction typically begins with medical detox and is followed by a long-term treatment plan, generally incorporating medication and behavioral therapy.
 Treatment can take place in an inpatient or outpatient setting, depending on the individual’s personal circumstances and home environment.
-Many people begin treatment in an inpatient or residential program, eventually transitioning to outpatient treatment as recovery is established.
-Addiction affects every area of an individual’s life and can be difficult to overcome, but with effective treatment, recovery is possible.
+Many people begin treatment in an inpatient or residential program, eventually transitioning to our outpatient treatment program in Riverview, FL as their needs progress.